Whittling down a list of the most beautiful cities in Italy has something of the Judgement of Paris about it—it’s an almost impossible challenge.

 As Ravenna rubs shoulders with the Adriatic, you’re sure to find more seafood on the menu as well.
 The calories are easily worked off while you explore this small city’s wealth of UNESCO World Heritage Sites, such as the magnificent Mausoleum of Galla Placidia.

-Entering this beautifully preserved Roman structure, you’ll be swept up in the breathtaking blue mosaic that patterns its ceiling.
+Visiting this beautifully preserved Roman structure is one of the best things to do in Ravenna, as you’ll be swept up in the breathtaking blue mosaic that patterns its ceiling.

 Another unmissable example of Ravenna’s inner luminosity is the Basilica of San Vitale.
 Viewed by many as one of Italy’s most shining examples of Byzantine architecture, its interior decoration is a dazzling mosaic and fresco synthesis of East and West.